Skip to content

 Raymond

-Raymond is a workflow orchestrator for AI coding agents like Claude Code.
+Raymond is a workflow orchestrator for AI coding agents.
 It chains multiple prompts into multi-step workflows with intelligent context management — controlling what the agent remembers, forgets, and passes between steps.
+Workflows run against Claude Code by default, or against pi (the multi-provider pi coding agent) when declared in the manifest.

-Claude Code excels at executing toward a single goal, but isn't built to chain tasks, run continuous loops, or manage context across phases without human interaction.
+Coding agents excel at executing toward a single goal, but aren't built to chain tasks, run continuous loops, or manage context across phases.
 Raymond fills that gap by treating workflows as state machines where each state is a markdown prompt or shell script, and transitions are declared within the prompts themselves.

 Key features